GandhiCloudLab/envizi-travel-usecase/readme.md

 ### 3.1 Org Level Performance

-The peformance dashboard shows the emission details for the entire organization.
+The performance dashboard shows the emission details for the entire organization.
 Here the filter is applied to the group `Royal Horizon Travel`

 You can observe the following.
 - Groups filter (1)